How to Find a Job

 You can also network through traditional means, such as connecting with alumni from your university or attending a happy hour for a professional society in your area.
 Make sure to bring business cards to share, even if you're not currently working; just include your name, field and contact information.

 Online job hunting has come a long way.
 One key tool in your arsenal is LinkedIn, the networking website that allows you to connect with people in your industry, as well as search for career opportunities.
 Make sure you use this tool to its full potential, including signing up for alerts for jobs and new potential connections.

 Then, of course, scour a variety of job boards, including LinkedIn, Handshake, Indeed or ZipRecruiter.
 Set up alerts for new jobs that meet the parameters that you are looking for, including location, title and salary level.

 If you know of specific companies that you would like to work for, head straight to its website.
 Sometimes, organizations do not send out their job listings to bigger sites but instead post them only on their own websites.

 Using a Recruiter

-If you're not quite at senior level, there are still recruiters out there who will work with you to find a position you're happy with, though they might charge a fee.
+If you are not quite at senior level, there are still recruiters out there who will work with you to find a position you are happy with, though they might charge a fee.
 Choose one who specializes in your industry or skill set; for example, some recruiters only place people in finance or in human resource positions.
 These niche recruiters will also have a deeper knowledge of what positions are available.